Experimental Assortments for Choice Estimation and Nest Identification: Introduction

 Under this assumption, we show that the following deductions can be made from each experimental assortment $S$, which extend the deductions I and II introduced earlier. \begin{enumerate}[I.] \item For each nest $N$ with $N\subseteq S$, we would observe a small boost factor for all items in $N$, which allows us to separate $N$ from being in the same nest as any items in $[n]\setminus S$. \item For each nest $N$ with $N\nsubseteq S$, we would observe a large and distinct boost factor for all items in $S\cap N$, which allows us to identify that they are all in the same nest, different from the nest of any other items in $S$ (i.e., we can separate $S\cap N$ from $S\setminus N$). \end{enumerate} See \Cref{fig:illustrateDeductions} for an example of these deductions.

-We prove that the hidden partition can be identified using $O(\log n)$ non-adaptive assortments, via our experiment design followed by iterating these deductions over its experimental assortments.
+The hidden partition can be identified using $O(\log n)$ non-adaptive assortments via our experiment design followed by iterating these deductions over its experimental assortments.
 That is, given any underlying partition of items into nests, our pipeline is guaranteed to correctly identify the ground truth and hence determine the nests for any Nested Logit choice model.
-We also prove that $\Omega(\log n)$ queries are necessary, even if adaptive.
+We also prove a matching lower bound: even adaptive designs require $\Omega(\log n)$ assortments.

 Finally, we consider two extensions.
 First, relaxing the assumption that exact market shares are observed, we prove finite-sample guarantees for our nest identification algorithms.
 Second, the preceding deductions assume that an "outside option" (corresponding to not buying anything) can always be chosen, and that these choices are observed.
-We prove that our experiment design still guarantees correct nest identification without the outside option, by leveraging a more sophisticated nest identification algorithm which operates under weaker forms of deductions I and II.
+We prove that our experiment design still guarantees correct nest identification without the outside option, by leveraging a more sophisticated nest identification algorithm that operates under weaker forms of deductions I and II.